Prostate Cancer Diagnosis

 During your first meeting with the prostate cancer specialist they will evaluate what has already been done and may request a few more tests before recommending a treatment plan.

 Will My Treatment Be Paid for By Insurance?

 Cancer treatment is expensive.
 After a prostate cancer diagnosis, request a full description of your medical benefits from your insurance provider.
 Bring that with you to your first appointment.
 During your first visit you’ll spend some time with the Arizona Oncology patient benefits specialist.
 They will know how to help you with gaps in coverage for prescriptions or other concerns that many patients have related to paying for cancer treatment.

 Support for Prostate Cancer Patient, Survivors and Caregivers

 We know this is a difficult time, but you can do this.
-Arizona Oncology has a team of cancer specialists, including doctors, nurses, financial experts and social support, taking care of patients in over 30 locations throughout the state including: Chandler, Cottonwood, Deer Valley, Flagstaff, Glendale, Green Valley, Nogales, Phoenix (West Valley, Central Phoenix and East Valley), Prescott Valley, Safford, Scottsdale, Sedona, and Tucson.
+Arizona Oncology has a team of cancer specialists, including doctors, nurses, financial experts and social support, taking care of patients in over 30 locations throughout the state including: Deer Valley, Flagstaff, Glendale, Green Valley, Phoenix (Central Phoenix and East Valley), Prescott Valley, Scottsdale, and Tucson.
 We’re here to answer questions and connect you with the resources you need.

 You can also find a list of support groups and helpful resources that many patients find invaluable during your cancer treatment process and even after treatment is complete.
 We hope you can find a group that you enjoy meeting with and take advantage of their experiences to assist and encourage you.